All Episodes

 You can vote early.

-America is the young person that comes out of the shadows to demand the right to dream.
+The young person, America is the young person that comes out of the shadows to demand the right to dream.

-Demand the right to dream.
+Demand the right to dream?

-You can dream, and nobody even knows you're dreaming.
+You can dream and nobody even knows you're dreaming.

-You don't need a right to dream.
+You don't need the right to dream.

 And here's one more if you can have it.

-Six years ago, I asked you to believe, and tonight I ask you to keep believing, not just in my ability to bring about change, but in your ability to bring about change.
+Six years ago, I asked you to believe and tonight I ask you to keep believing not just in my ability to bring about change, but in your ability to bring about change.

 Because in the end, Dreamer is more than just a title.